EZ80VEGA/data_analysis_portfolio/README.md

 ## Projects
 In order to exemplify what I have learned, I try to apply those newly learned skills.
+## CSS & HTML

+### Personal Website

+**Issue:** I already owned a domain but never put it to use.
+I tried using WordPress to build my website but I could not find any website templates I liked.

+**Solution:** I decided to learn the basics of CSS & HTML to build my custom website from scratch with the intent to showcasse my new skill and the rest of my technical skills through my portfolio.

+**File:**

 ## Excel

 ### Personal Budget Book